Enable unprecedented levels of automation and agility with cloud computing solutions.

-Create personalized experiences in buildings and venues with enterprise IoT technology.
+Create personalised experiences in buildings and venues with enterprise IoT technology.
 Increase efficiency, engagement, and innovation with intelligent spaces tailored to the needs of your customers and employees.

-Accelerate your responsiveness to new insights and monetize data from connected devices with solutions to help you transform to an IoT-enabled, future-ready organization.
+Accelerate your responsiveness to new insights and monetise data from connected devices with solutions to help you transform to an IoT-enabled, future-ready organisation.

 Japanese university reduces congestion

 Find out how tens of thousands of organisations are profiting from IoT in this revealing white paper by Kevin Ashton, technology pioneer and the creator of the term IoT.